-As an institution of higher education which researches and treats the effects of smoking and tobacco use and cares deeply about the health of its students, faculty, staff and visitors, Yale embarked on a journey to create a tobacco free campus two years ago.
-The use of all tobacco products is detrimental to health, not only for those who use these products, but also for those exposed to second hand effects.
-Yale recognizes that quitting tobacco is complex and difficult and founded this initiative on education and outreach rather than implementing a punitive policy.
+As an institution of higher education which researches and treats the effects of smoking and tobacco use and cares deeply about the health of its students, faculty, staff and visitors, Yale embarked on a journey to create a tobacco free campus.
+Smoking and the use of all tobacco products is detrimental to health, not only for those who use these products, but also for those exposed to second hand effects.
+Yale recognizes that quitting smoking is complex and difficult and founded this initiative on education and outreach rather than implementing a punitive policy.

-Tobacco is defined as all tobacco-derived or containing products, including but not limited to:
+Prohibited substances are defined as any tobacco-derived or containing products and vaped substances, including but not limited to:

-The sale or advertising of tobacco products is prohibited in University owned or occupied buildings.
+The sale or advertising of tobacco and other inhaled or burned substances is prohibited in University owned or occupied buildings.
 Federal and State law prohibits tobacco use where hazardous materials are present which includes loading docks and driveway areas.

 All members of the Yale community share responsibility to respect this policy.
-During this transitional stage, tobacco free signage will be posted at key locations throughout campus, and cigarette urns and designated smoking areas will be phased out over the next year.
-Yale remains committed to providing comprehensive cessation support to those who choose to use tobacco products off campus.
+During this transitional stage, cigarette urns and designated smoking areas will continue to be phased out.
+Yale remains committed to providing comprehensive cessation support to those who choose to smoke off campus.